Piroddi/DockerSwarmAWS/README.md

 docker stack deploy --compose-file <docker-compose-file>
 ```
 Details of how this file is uploaded and used for the stack can be seen in the swarm-init.yaml file in the Terraform/live/swarmEnv folder.
 The images for each of the services are stored in Kelvin's public repository on DockerHub.
 You can make use of these or build your own and push to your own repository.
 If you make changes to application locally and want to test the services, you can uncomment the build configuration to point to the local Dockerfiles to rebuild the application with the relevant changes.

+#### Testing Individual Microservices
+You can import the Postman collection in the microservices folder to start testing the microservices individually.

 ```
 version: '3.9'